Skip to main content

 }

-Unfortunately, we are noticing a trend: <a lot of vars> is a real enumeration of all contract data fields.
+Unfortunately, <a lot of vars> often involves enumerating all contract data fields.
 For example:

 (